Interstate Compact on the Placement of Children (ICPC)

 • Any situation in which the child(ren) is frightened, insecure or traumatized by recent experiences.

 If the trip is by air, the child may be sent alone if the flight is non-stop, the airline will accept the responsibility, if it is confirmed that the child will be met upon arrival and the situation does not meet the criteria specified above.
-The determination of who should accompany the child is a casework decision between the CSW and the SCSW, based on the needs of the child.
+The determination of who should accompany the child is a casework decision between the case-carrying CSW and the SCSW, based on the needs of the child.

 Person to Accompany Dependent